 Your heart is made of cardiac muscle.
 It pumps blood to your lungs and the rest of your body, delivering vital oxygen and nutrients.
 Your heart also needs a blood supply, which is delivered by your coronary arteries.

 When excess fat builds up along the walls of your coronary arteries, over time, you can develop coronary heart disease.
 This build-up of fat forms hardened plaques called atheromas in a process called atherosclerosis.
 The atheromas narrow your coronary arteries, which prevents sufficient blood flow to your heart and can damage your heart tissue.
 If an atheroma ruptures, a clot can break off and completely block your coronary artery, which causes a heart attack.

 Coronary heart disease is the leading cause of death in the UK.

 You may not notice any symptoms of coronary heart disease.
 However, you may notice angina symptoms, such as:

-However, if you think you’re at risk it’s important to see your GP or doctor for a risk assessment to assess the possibility of developing angina, a heart attack or a stroke.
+Not everyone experiences the same symptoms of coronary heart disease.
+So if you think you are at risk, it is important to see your GP or doctor for a risk assessment.
+This will assess your possibility of developing angina, a heart attack, heart valve disease or a stroke.

 Your GP will carry out a risk assessment and will ask you about: